 BP Egypt also partners with local prominent non-governmental organizations to provide training and skills development.

-To date, BP supported the funding of scholarships for 100 Egyptian graduates of impressive talents.
-We have also promoted corporate volunteerism through the Injaz volunteering programme, where every academic year, a number of staff volunteer their time in coaching Public school students and helping them develop some skills to prepare them for beyond school, including work readiness, entrepreneurship and financial literacy skills.
+To date, BP supported the funding of scholarships for over 100 Egyptian graduates of impressive talents.
+We have also promoted corporate volunteerism through the Injaz volunteering programme, where every academic year, a number of BP staff volunteer their time in coaching Public school students and helping them develop some skills to prepare them for beyond school, including work readiness, entrepreneurship and financial literacy skills.

 We are the top-level partner and official oil and gas and energy partner with the Egyptian National Paralympic Committee (ENPC) on its road to the Tokyo 2020 Paralympic Games agreement signed in July 2017.